 The type of Transponder you need will be specific to each club or circuit.
 Usually on the club’s Entry Form it will give you an example of the Transponder in use.
-For travelling championships this could change from venue to venue, so speak to your club before purchasing anything.
+For travelling championships this could change from venue to venue, or be provided for you, so speak to your club before purchasing anything.

 No – you should use the same email address that you use at one club with another.
 Creating a new account with a different email address can often lead to duplicate drivers being created for each club, causing issues with Memberships and Race Numbers.
 Please contact your local club if you need to make changes to your account.